kohesive/solr-undertow/README.md

 and the resulting binary will be under `./build/distributions` as a .tgz file.
 To build a zip, use `distZip` instead of `distTar`

+#### Building with IntelliJ

+Load the build.gradle as a project, accept the default Gradle wrapper, and then fixup JDK to be 1.7 or newer.
+Be sure you have Kotlin plugin installed, check the [gradle.properties file](https://github.com/bremeld/solr-undertow/blob/master/gradle.properties) for Kotlin version number.